TiffanyVlaar/TiffanyVlaar.github.io/CV.md

 ***Work and Teaching Experience:***
 - Co-Supervisor final year BSc project, 2019-2020
-- Reviewer for the NeurIPS 2020 "Machine Learning and the Physical Sciences" and "ML Retrospectives, Surveys and Meta-Analyses" workshops, 2020
+- Reviewer for the NeurIPS "Machine Learning and the Physical Sciences" and "ML Retrospectives, Surveys and Meta-Analyses" workshops, 2020
-- Tutor, University of Edinburgh, 2018-2020.
-Courses: Computing and Numerics (Python), Probability with Applications, Several Variable Calculus and Differential Equations, Probability
+- Tutor, University of Edinburgh, courses: Computing and Numerics (Python), Probability with Applications, Several Variable Calculus and Differential Equations, Probability, 2018-2020
 - Research Intern at Schlumberger Gould Research (Cambridge, UK), 2015
 - Tutor, Leiden University, 2012-2014: Tutoring covered all courses of the 1st year Physics BSc
 - Assistant at Junior Science Lab, Leiden University, 2013